 Dr. Anatoliy Gruzd, Tier 2 Canada Research Chair in Privacy-Preserving Technologies, and Associate Professor, Ted Rogers School of Information Technology Management and the Director of Research, Social Media Lab, Ryerson University.
 Dr. Gruzd will be presenting “Inoculating Against an Infodemic: COVID-19 News, Social Media, and Misinformation”.

 This event is a celebration of TGHRI achievements in basic and clinical research and it is an opportunity to promote interdepartmental and cross pillar collaborations among researchers.
 TGHRI Research Day is open to all TGHRI Scientists, Clinician Scientists, trainees and staff.
-Aside from keynote presentation and TGHRI Scientists featuring their ongoing COVID-research, the participants will get to learn about the latest research through trainees' poster presentations.
-As done in previous years, the first round of poster judging will take place prior to Research Day.
+Aside from keynote presentation and presentations by TGHRI Scientists featuring their ongoing COVID-research, participants will learn about the ongoing research at TGHRI through trainee poster presentations.
+As in previous years, the first round of poster judging will take place prior to Research Day.
 TGHRI faculty and leadership team will grade the posters and audio presentations online.
 Highest rank presentations will be asked to give a 1-min flash presentation of their work during Research Day, and the winners will be presented with an award.
 Posters and audio presentations will be available for online viewing starting November 2 until December 4.

 |Now - October 19:||Registration open|